MaxGalindo150/deeprl/docs/source/introduction.rst

-Introduction to DeepRL
+Introduction to deeprl
 ======================

-DeepRL is a reinforcement learning library designed to simplify the development, experimentation, and deployment of reinforcement learning algorithms.
-With a modular design, DeepRL is ideal for both researchers and developers looking to explore and build RL solutions quickly and efficiently.
+deeprl is a reinforcement learning library designed to simplify the development, experimentation, and deployment of reinforcement learning algorithms.
+With a modular design, deeprl is ideal for both researchers and developers looking to explore and build RL solutions quickly and efficiently.

 **Key Features:**